 Bamlanivimab and etesevimab are neutralizing antibody drugs.
 When there’s a virus in your body, like COVID-19, your immune system makes antibodies to fight it off.
 But it takes time for your body to make antibodies for a new virus — and in the meantime, you could get very sick.

 Bamlanivimab and etesevimab contain man-made antibodies to help fight the virus.
 They do not have any COVID-19 virus in them.

 In a clinical trial, scientists found that people who took bamlanivimab and etesevimab together within 10 days of COVID-19 symptoms starting were less likely to be admitted to the hospital.

 Who is this drug for?

-Individuals 121 or older who are considered high risk of getting very sick from COVID-19 may qualify for a monoclonal antibody treatment.
+Individuals of any age, including pediatric and infant patients, who are considered high risk of getting very sick from COVID-19 may qualify for a monoclonal antibody therapy.

 Healthcare providers can consider the benefit-risk for an individual patient, using the Fact Sheet for Healthcare Providers and the CDC website as guidance.
 Examples of risk factors that may make an individual at higher risk for progression to severe COVID-19 include, but are not limited to:

 Other factors may include neurodevelopmental disorders, sickle cell disease, medical-related technological dependence or other factors found on the CDC website.